TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 22 - 7/18 (Wednesday)
 Expanded on the cat clicker app.
 I now have 2 cats.
 First I replaced the hard coded HTML H1 element text with jQuery that adds the heading text.
 Then I also updated the CSS file so that it has some responsive BootStrap classes in it to keep the images lined up.
 Now I need to recode the whole thing so that it will take at least 5 cats and I will use Function Closures to make it work.

+### Day 23 - 7/19 (Thursday)
+I decided that doing the cat clicker premium app was going to take too long so I’m moving ahead in the lesson with MVO (model, view, octopus 🐙 ).
+Once I get this down then I can revisit CCP (since I need it for the app anyway).